-Following on the heels of its merger with El Paso Corp.'s GulfTerra Energy Partners LLP last month, Enterprise Products Partners LP announced it would restructure its board of directors so that most of the general partner's directors are independent.
-Enterprise merged with GulfTerra, El Paso Corp.'s energy partnership, last month (see Daily GPI, Dec.
+Following on the heels of its merger with El Paso Corp.’s GulfTerra Energy Partners LLP last month, Enterprise Products Partners LP announced last week it is restructuring its board of directors so that most of the general partner’s directors are independent.
+Enterprise merged with GulfTerra, El Paso Corp.’s energy partnership, in mid-December (see Daily GPI, Dec.
 16, 2003).

-Under the restructuring, inside directors Randa Duncan Williams and Richard H. Bachmann agreed to resign from the board of the general partnership immediately.
+Under the restructuring, inside directors Randa Duncan Williams, the daughter of Enterprise Chairman Dan L. Duncan, and Richard H. Bachmann agreed to resign from the board of the general partnership immediately.

 “This initiative by our general partner enables us to achieve an important independence goal of our board and provides our unitholders with increased transparency with respect to our corporate governance,” said Enterprise CEO Dub Andras.
 “Consistent with this goal, under the terms of our recently announced merger with GulfTerra, the board of directors of the general partner of the combined company will consist of 10 directors, six of whom will be independent directors.
 This is an important step toward achieving that mix of directors.”